Rosenborg BK: Turbulence (2006–2012)

-On 24 October 2010, Rosenborg won the league for the 22nd time after winning 1–0 against Tromsø IL.
+On 24 October 2010, Rosenborg won the league for the 22nd time after winning 1–0 against Tromsø.
 On 7 November, Rosenborg played the last league game of the season against Aalesund, ending in a 2–2 draw, which meant that they went unbeaten all season in the league competition.

 Jan Jönsson, whose contract with Stabæk ended after the 2010 season, was hired as head coach ahead of the 2011 season and he led the team for two seasons, where Rosenborg finishing third in the league and qualified for the Europe League group stage both years.
 However, the club was not happy with Jönsson's results as head coach and he was sacked on 7 December 2012.